-BIOMEDICAL INSTRUMENTATION III B.Tech - VI Semester (Code: 20EC605/JO23)
+III B.Tech - VI Semester (Code: 20ECJ23)

-Lectures 2 Tutorial 0 Practical 2 Credits 3 Continuou ntinuous Internal Assessment Semester En d Examin ation (3 Hours) : 70
+Lectures 3 Tutorial 0 Practical 0 Credits 3 Continuou Continuous Internal Assessment 30 Semester En d Examina ation (3 Hours) : 70

-CO1: To deal with various types of physiological systems of the human body, and Biopotentials related to the human body.

-CO2: To deal with devices used to pick up the bio-signals of the body such as ECG, EEG, and EMG.

-CO3: To deal with the measurement techniques of cardiovascular parameters such as blood pressure, blood flow, cardiac output and heart sounds.

-CO4: To deal with the types of medical instruments and modern technologies in medical field.
-Course Outcomes (CLOs): On successful completion of this course, students will be able to:
+- 1. To deal with various types of physiological systems of the human body, and Biopotentials related to the human body - 2.
+To deal with devices used to pick up the bio-signals of the body such as ECG, EEG, EMG. - 3.
+To deal with the measurement techniques of Cardiovascular parameters such as blood pressure, blood flow, cardiac output and heart sounds - 4.
+To deal with the types medical instruments and modern technologies in medical field. - 5.
+To deal with various types of physiological systems of the human body, and Biopotentials related to the human body. - 6.
+To deal with devices used to pick up the bio-signals of the body such as ECG, EEG, EMG. - 7.
+To deal with the measurement techniques of Cardiovascular parameters such as blood pressure, blood flow, cardiac output and heart sounds

-CLO1: Understand the physiological nature of biological systems and bio-electric potentials in medical field.
+CO1: Understand the physiological nature of biological systems and bio-electric potentials in medical field

-CLO2: Have a detailed understanding about the various bio-electric signals of the body.
+CO2: Have a detailed understanding about the various bio-electric signals of the body

-CLO3: Gain the knowledge on the measurement of non-electrical parameters in the human body.

-CLO4: Understand medical assisting and therapy equipments, clinical instruments such as pacemakers, defibrillators, blood gas analyzers, CT scanner, MRI Scanner, USG...etc.
+CO3: Gain the knowledge on the measurement of non-electrical parameters in the human body CO4: Understand medical assisting and therapy equipments, clinical instruments such as pacemakers, defibrillators, blood gas analyzers, CT scanner, MRI Scanner, USG...etc.

-Introduction: Introduction to Bio-Medical Engineering field, Components of Man-Instrument system, problems encountered in measuring a living system.
+Introduction: Introduction to Bio-Medical Engineering field, Components of Man-Instrument system, problems encountered in measuring a living system